mozilla-extensions/xpi-manifest/docs/releasing-a-xpi.md

 The promote phase requires multiple signoffs to schedule in shipit.
 See [Signoffs](#Signoffs).

 In the future, we could add additional tasks here, or additional phases, as needed.
 These could, for example, push to S3, push to XPIHub, push to bouncer, push to AMO, push to balrog, version bump the xpi.

+## Ship

+In the ship phase, we mark the release as shipped.
+If `enable-github-release` is True in the manifest we will upload a new release to the projects github page with the signed .xpi file as part of the release.

+Similar to the promote phase, the ship phase requires a signoff to schedule in shipit.
+See [Signoffs](#Signoffs).

+Just like the Build and Promote phases, there are also `release-notify-started` and `release-notify-completed` tasks that notify via email.

 ## Configuring email notifications